-MARCH is product invention studio based in Vilnius, Lithuania, and their genius invention of 3-in-1 tea consists of a wooden spoon + yummy herbs + sweetness.
+MARCH is a product invention studio based in Vilnius, Lithuania, and their genius invention of 3-in-1 tea consists of a wooden spoon + yummy herbs + sweetness.
 All carefully made by hand.
-Dip T-Spoon in boiling water, let the plants release aroma and catapult yourself into the land of natural herbs.
+Dip T-Spoon in boiling water, let the plant’s release aroma and catapult yourself into the land of natural herbs.
 I love this, it sounds very practical and the packaging is simply stunning.
-Via.

 Tealicious is a small Tea Shop in the heart of Florence, Italy.
-Marcela, her owner and creator is a tea sommelier from Argentina, she is a truly tea fanatic and her idea is to share this passion with anyone who’s interested in discovering a new world of colours, fragrance and flavours.
-Local designer Alvarez Juana designed a beautiful illustrated, flower inspired packaging for her own tea brand.
+Marcela, her owner, and creator is a tea sommelier from Argentina, she is a true tea fanatic and her idea is to share this passion with anyone who’s interested in discovering a new world of colors, fragrance and flavors.
+Local designer Alvarez Juana designed a beautiful illustrated, flower-inspired packaging for her own tea brand.
 Via

 Samaya tea is cultivated and collected atKobuleti Agro’s plantations in ecologically friendly districts of Georgia.
 And the packaging design by Russian Hattomonkey Studio outlines the quality and naturalness of the product.
-A premium and at the same time a very domestic visual identity was created, because the tea is a symbol of home, comfort and warmth.
+A premium and at the same time a very domestic visual identity was created because the tea is a symbol of hope, comfort, and warmth.
 Via

 Detox to Retox is a new premium brand based in NYC specialized in detox tea.
 Miami based creative studio Bunker3022 designed options for their branding.
-The pastel colour, natural materials and modern typography hits the current trend to the tee, wanting me have these cute little jars on my kitchen shelf.
+The pastel color, natural materials, and modern typography hit the current trend to the tee, wanting me to have these cute little jars on my kitchen shelf.
 Via

 Drunken Meadow is a family tea business originally from Taiwan, based in NY.
 They have been growing oolong tea since 1932 in Nantou.
 Brooklyn based designer Yu Ping Chung brought a fresh look to the brand yet keeping its original cultural history.
-The colour blue has been used for centuries on Chinese containers.
-The circular shape represents the movement of making oolong tea and the shape in a tea cup.
+The color blue has been used for centuries on Chinese containers.
+The circular shape represents the movement of making oolong tea and the shape in a teacup.
 Via

-Herbal tea for supporters of the healthy lifestyle.
-A certain individual biorhythm is defined by a chronotype that is a working capacity depending on the time of the day, which allows for us to categorise people into “larks”, “owls” or “pigeons”.
+Herbal tea for supporters of a healthy lifestyle.
+A certain individual biorhythm is defined by a chronotype that is a working capacity depending on the time of the day, which allows for us to categorize people into “larks”, “owls” or “pigeons”.
 Tweet tea is for people who live in different time modes.
-Energy of herbs works conformably with human biorhythms.
+The energy of herbs works conformably with human biorhythms.
 The Tweet tea branding design was done by Russian designer Marina Apevalina.
 Via

-Hong Kong based design agency BLOW created a modular tea packaging highlighting different tea species with different colours and textured papers.
-The beautiful range of colour is obviously carefully selected and creates a stunning brand of Chi Tea.
+Hong Kong-based design agency BLOW created a modular tea packaging highlighting different tea species with different colors and textured papers.
+The beautiful range of color is obviously carefully selected and creates a stunning brand of Chi Tea.
 Via